 Waiwaste Carterton is based at the Haumanu House Social Service Hub (down the lane between Carters and the Town Clock).
 Volunteers collect food from Carterton New World each day (except Sundays), and store for distributing organisations in the kitchen at Haumanu House.

 This process usually takes no more than 30 minutes but needs to be completed by 11am.
 Volunteers usually work in pairs on a fortnightly roster.
 Training is provided.

 Please note that:

-Volunteers need their own vehicle and current driver’s licence.
+Volunteers will need a current driver’s licence.